johnmarkschofield/schof.org/content/health/2023-fitness-journey.md

 1. **Weight:** Goal is 199.
 Current weight (per [Trendweight](https://trendweight.com/u/c2ad53965ddc40/)) is **256.1 lbs**.
 2. **Average blood pressure over the last 30 days:** My goal is to have systolic below 120 and diastolic below 80.
 I'm at **133/78**.
 3. **Average blood glucose over last 30 days:** My goal is to be in the range of 80 to 180.
 I use a CGM to take measurements every five minutes.
 Over the last 30 days my blood glucose averaged **208**.
 4. **VO2Max:** As measured by my Apple Watch.
 My goal is greater than 41.
 (Which would put me in the "High" category for my age group.)
-Currently I'm at **25.7**, which puts me in the bottom group, "Low," almost up to "Below Average."
+Currently I'm at **25.7**, which puts me in the bottom group, "Low," even lower than "Below Average."
 5. **Time it takes me to complete a 5k run (3.15 miles):** My goal is less than 30 minutes.
 I'm currently at **56 minutes**.
 6. **Pushups in one minute:** My goal is 50 or more.
 I'm at **41**.
 7. **Situps in one minute:** My goal is 50 or more.
 I'm at **33**.